Chagos (formerly the British Indian Ocean Territory [BIOT]): the planet's most remote, "pristine" reef, yet still regularly succumbing to bleaching.

 High-resolution habitat maps of all sites surveyed will eventually be posted here.
 By the way, I did NOT make this map.

-Unlike for samples of the prior LOF Global Reef Expedition cruises, I will not assess gene expression given my findings (Mayfield et al. 2016 & 2018) that there is no congruency between gene expression and respective protein levels in reef corals or their in hospite Symbiodiniaceae populations.
-Instead, I will use label-based mass spectrometry approaches to profile the proteins synthesized, as proteins, and not mRNAs, actually undertake cellular work and are therefore better predictors of cell biology and therefore animal physiology.
 If anyone is interested in collaborating on this, I would be more than happy to share samples!
 I have samples from the SAME REEF (Peros Banhos) both before and during bleaching.
-Unfortunately, I did not tag colonies so that I have before and during-bleaching from the same colony (we did not plan to return to any one site.); the resulting sample set may nevertheless be telling, especially since some of the corals (Pocillopora acuta & Seriatopora hystrix) resisted bleaching, whereas those nearby (<5 m) did not.
+Unfortunately, I did not re-sample the same colonies since we did not plan to return to any one site; the resulting sample set may nevertheless be telling, especially since some of the corals (Pocillopora acuta & Seriatopora hystrix) resisted bleaching, whereas those nearby (<5 m) did not.
 This may allow us to explore the molecular basis of thermotolerance (or lack thereof).

 Best of Chagos: mantas, whale sharks, and, alas, coral bleaching (oh my).